 What is Claim Farming?

-The clearest warning signs you’re dealing with a claim farmer scammer are how they contact you and the promises they make.
+The clearest warning signs you are dealing with a claim farming scammer are how they contact you and the promises they make.

 What to do if you are contacted

-Should you receive contact of this nature, attempt to identify the source by asking for:
+If you do receive contact that seems like it might be claim farming, attempt to identify the source by asking for their:

-- their phone number to call them back; and
+- phone number to call them back, and

 Do not provide them with your personal information.

-Further information and media stories related to claim farming are available below:
+Additional information and media stories related to claim farming are available at: